Business

 Phase Two: Privacy Becomes Part of the Customer Relationship

-As privacy regulations expanded and public awareness grew, that relationship started to change.
+As regulations expanded and awareness grew, trust entered the picture.

 Laws like GDPR and CCPA created new legal obligations and, at the same time, changed customer expectations.
 People became more aware of how their personal information was being collected, shared, and monetized.
 They started asking questions around consent and deletion rights, hoping to find the answers in a document that was supposed to be informative.